NEPETAISCUTE/nepTris/README.md

 my own version of tetris, made using libncurses

+for now, works only on linux, i'll see for windows someday though!

 how to compile:

 "make" to compile the source (requires the dev package for ncurses)